azizulhakim6817/javascript-project-vanilla.js-core.js/readme.md

 // Child clicked
 // Parent clicked

-4. What is Event Delegation and why is it useful
+## 4.What is Event Delegation in JavaScript?
+Why is it useful?
 Event Delegation allows attaching a single event listener to a parent element to handle events for its child elements.

 Benefits: